ULHPC/tutorials/advanced/R/README.md

 	> install.packages("ggplot2")

-This will install the `ggplot2` library (R might ask you various questions during the installation, using default values is ok).
+This will install the `ggplot2` library.

+Note: on the first run, R might ask you various questions during the installation. e.g. selecting a CRAN mirror to use for downloading packages.
+Select a mirror close to your location.
+For other questions, using default values is ok.

 Now, to load this library call:

     > library(ggplot2)